This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What is a weeping Alaskan cedar?

-One look at this beautiful tree and its easy to see why so many people adore it.
+One look at this beautiful tree and it’s easy to see why so many people adore it.
 The texture of the flat-needled boughs is soft and wispy.
 No sharp or painful needles here.
 With a blue-green cast, this tree is also sometimes called the weeping blue Alaskan cedar, too.

 The softly pyramidal shape of this tree, along with its weeping habit, make it an ideal landscape plant.
 During the growing season, small 1/3 inch brown to burgundy cones appear at the tips of the needles, but primarily on mature plants.